-For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, Private Mortgage Insurance - everything.
+In these ratios, the first number is the percentage of your gross monthly income that can be spent on housing costs.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt.
-Recurring debt includes things like auto loans, child support and monthly credit card payments.
+The second number is what percent of your gross income every month that should be spent on housing expenses and recurring debt.
+Recurring debt includes vehicle loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are only guidelines.
-We will be thrilled to pre-qualify you to help you figure out how large a mortgage you can afford.
+Remember these are just guidelines.
+We'd be happy to pre-qualify you to determine how much you can afford.